Value-added tax (VAT)

 Real estate and vehicles are annually subject to municipal government property taxes at progressive rates that range from 0.35% to 1.5% and 1.5% to 5%, respectively.
 Regarding real estate, property values and tax bands are determined by each municipal government, thus real estate is taxed differently depending on its location.

 Transfer of property and real estate are subject to a transfer tax at a rate of 3%.
-This tax must be determined based on the provisions set forth for the transaction tax (tax on gross income; see the Taxes on corporate income section) and is collected by the municipal government where the property/real estate is registered.
+This tax must be determined based on the provisions set forth for the transaction tax (tax on gross income; see the Taxes on corporate income section) and is collected by the municipal government or by the tax authorities, which will depend on where the real estate is located and the nature of the seller.

 There are no stamp taxes in Bolivia.